Methodology

 Collaboration with Experts: we work with human rights experts, labor organisations, and ESG researchers to validate and strengthen our approach.

-We assign scores on a 5-point scale:
+We assign scores for an organisation’s approach to corporate lobbying on human rights on a 5-point scale:

 We assess corporate lobbying using nine key indicators aligned with international frameworks such as the UN Guiding Principles on Business and Human Rights and ILO core labour standards.
 These indicators allow us to evaluate how companies and trade associations influence policies that affect people, workers, communities, and supply chains.